+The Defining Decade is a nonfiction book written by clinical psychologist Meg Jay.
+The book explores the significance of the twenties as a crucial period for personal and professional development and offers advice on facing this important phase of life.
 Why do your twenties matter, and how to make the most of them now?
 This book’s cool because it’s tailored to the twenty crowds but not specific to those.
 Many universal skills, tools, and tips go far beyond that.
-Whether young or whether you’re older, you’ll still get a lot out of it.
-If you are in your twenty-something, this is a book that’s worth picking up.
+You’ll still get a lot out of it, young or older.
+If you are in your twenty-something, this book is worth picking up.

 Author Meg Jay breaks it down into work, love, brain, and body.
 Meg had a client that was struggling with all these choices.
 She talked about how you can customize how you want your life to be as you go.
-You can adapt and choose different parts that don’t fit into a particular mold.
+You can adapt and choose different parts that don’t fit a particular mold.
 You can create whatever molds you want to do or create.
 We’re all multidimensional, have multiple parts of our personality, and it’s okay to follow various passions.
-Keep scrolling if you are waiting to read books like The Defining Decade!

 5 Books Like The Defining Decade (Psychology & Motivation)

-When you want to focus on what habits you want to develop long-term, which is incredible because that’s a lot of stuff we talk about in this book.
-Now I am going to review 5 books similar to The Defining Decade.
+When you want to focus on what habits you want to develop long-term, which is incredible because that’s a lot of stuff we discuss in this book.
+Now I will talk about five books similar to The Defining Decade.
+They offer practical advice, encouragement, and insights to help you make the most of your twenties and set a foundation for a fulfilling future.
 Let’s go!

 1. The Psychology Book

-This book introduces you to where psychology is come from, background, and the early psychologists.
+The Psychology Book introduces you to psychology, its background, and the early psychologists.
 It goes through behaviorism and cognitive psychology.
 So all the main areas went through all the key psychologists over time in those days.
 Those areas went across time based on what was happening in society.
 Behaviorism came first, and then it was more cognitive with the introduction of computers.
-So it is chronological, but it’s not because many of the areas do overlap.
+So it is chronological, but it’s not because many areas overlap.

 Negative reinforcement is the removal of something unpleasant.
-If you know nothing about psychology is good because it does mention most of the psychologists that you would come across in a psychology degree.
-It does talk about what they did and what the contribution was.
+If you know nothing about psychology, it is good because it mentions most psychologists you would come across with a psychology degree.
+It does talk about what they did and what their contribution was.
 Like The Defining Decade, these entries are based on a scientific journal.

 Author: Joannah Ginsburg, Voula Grand, Merrin Lazyan